fastrgv/RufasGate/README.md

 Windows users type "rufasgate.exe".

 Similarly, OSX users may type "rufasgate_osx", or navigate to the installation directory in Finder and clicking the "rufasgate.app" icon named "rufasgate".

+OSX only:  an alternative executable: rgate100_osx will run more smoothly when HiDPI is enabled...it uses an ocean with more coarse gridding [ 100x100 rather than 200x200 ].